 The only thing that makes a heat pump different than an air conditioner is a special valve that reverses the cooling cycle.
 When the refrigerant travels in the opposite direction, the outdoor coil becomes the cold side of the system.
 This means that all of the excess heat produced during the refrigeration cycle releases inside your home.

 - Heat pumps perform optimally in temperatures between 25- and 125 degrees Fahrenheit.
 This makes them ideal for the hot summers and mild winters that we experience in the Goodyear area.

 - Because heat pumps transfer heat rather than generating it from gas or electricity, they’re substantially more efficient than other heating systems.

 - This technology eliminates the need to purchase a separate air conditioner and furnace.
 Packaged, split and ductless models excel in residential applications.

 With these advantages, it’s easy to see why heat pumps have long been the preferred choice for homes in Goodyear, Arizona.
 However, the technology continues to improve.
 Today’s heat pumps have many value-added features, including multi-stage compressors and variable-speed air handlers that offer exceptional efficiency when heating and cooling.
 With a heat pump, it’s like having two HVAC systems in one.
 As a result, you avoid having to buy an AC system and heater.

-If you’re interested in installing a heat pump in your home, contact El Indio AC Heating and Cooling at 623-907-1470.
-We perform next day heat pump installations.
+If you’re interested in installing a heat pump in your home, contact El Indio AC at 623-253-9220.
+We perform next-day heat pump installations.